DTop-p MoE: Sparsity-Controlled Dynamic Top-p MoE for Foundation Model Pre-training: Method

 \section{Method}

-To address the limitations of fixed-threshold \topp MoE, we propose \ours MoE.
-This approach introduces a PI controller to maintain a target sparsity while employing dynamic routing normalization to adaptively adjust logit distributions across layers, thereby enabling distinctive sparsity patterns despite the use of a global probability threshold.
+To address the limitations of fixed-threshold \topp MoE, we propose \ours MoE, which introduces a PI controller to maintain a target sparsity while employing dynamic routing normalization to adaptively adjust logit distributions across layers.
 We first introduce the concept of \topk and \topp MoE and then introduce \ours MoE.
-The overview of \ours MoE is shown in Figure \ref{figure_method}.